 You may have to.
 Everyone has their own inheritance tax allowance.
 That is the amount of money you’re allowed to leave behind when you die without incurring an inheritance tax bill.
 If you’re married or in a civil partnership, everything you leave to your husband or civil partner is free of inheritance tax.

-In the 2016-17 tax year, the inheritance tax allowance is worth £325,000.
+In the 2019-20 tax year, the basic inheritance tax allowance is worth £325,000.
 If your partner leaves money or property worth more than that, there will be an inheritance tax bill.

 SAVVY TIP: If you want to try and reduce your inheritance tax bill, take expert advice from a solicitor or accountant who specialises in this area.
 There are steps you can take, but sometimes they can be complicated and costly.